 C1 - SUBDIVISION Street layout seeks to provide a perimeter road between residential dwellings and; Bush fire prone land Open space defined as a regional park, district park, or local park Street layout ensures public access to public open space is maintained and encouraged.
 Note: Development should have consideration for the Port Stephens Pathways Plan.
 Assessment N/A - the proposal is not a major subdivision Control C1.14 - Cul-de-sacs Cul-de-sacs are generally only supported where: The existing street layout does not permit a through street; Connectivity to an adjoining street is not required; The cul-de-sac has a maximum length of 75m; Access is provided to no more than 10 allotments; Clear line of sight is provided from the nearest intersection.
-Assessment N/A - the proposal is not a major subdivision C1 F Major Subdivision - Public Open Space To ensure waterfronts To ensure parks that are multi-functional parks achieve centrality by being located near transport nodes, public building, i, libraries or places of public worship public open space meets the demands of the local community to encourage and critical mass Control C1.15 - Open space hierarchy Council may require the provision of public open space in accordance with Figure CD.
+Assessment N/A - the proposal is not a major subdivision C1.F - Major Subdivision - Public Open Space Objectives To provide a hierarchy of public open space in accordance with public open space hierarchy To provide parks that are multi-functional To ensure parks achieve centrality by being located near transport nodes, public building, waterfronts, libraries or places of public worship To ensure public open space meets the demands of the local community to encourage usability and critical mass Control C1.15 - Open space hierarchy Council may require the provision of public open space in accordance with Figure CD.
 Assessment N/A - the proposal is not a major subdivision Control C1.16 - Open space reduction The quantity of public open space may be reduced if: Accessibility is improved through such measures as providing extended connections to the wider pedestrian network; or Value of open space is improved through such measures as an increased amount and/or quality of park furniture, amenities, play equipment, sports infrastructure.

-Assessment N/A - the proposal is not a major subdivision Control C1.17 - Open space attributes Public open space for the purpose of a local park, district park, or regional park
+N/A - the proposal is not a major subdivision

+Public open space for the purpose of a local park, district park, or regional park